datazoompuc/datazoom.amazonia/README.md

 Commercialization Chamber (CCEE).

-The dataset makes available the year of the observation – from 2013 to 2022 –, the type of expense, its value in R$ (Reais) and its share over the total amount of CDE budget expenses on the year\*.
+The dataset makes available the year of the observation – from 2013 to 2022 –, the type of expense, its value in R\$ (Reais) and its share over the total amount of CDE budget expenses on the year\*.

 \*Note that ‘share_of_total’ values sum to 1 for each year available.